damianhakert/damianhakert.github.io/source/posts/2016-08-11-building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1.html.md

 CMD mix deps.get
 ```

-This image is used to create a container for run tests and style checks.
+This image is used to create a container for running tests and style checks.

 `Dockerfile`: